CJdev99/Autonomous_Snowplow_2023/README.md

  Buffer_waypoints package uses move_base action servers to buffer waypoints sent to the node as pose goals
   - subscribes to /initialpose topic published by RVIZ, allowing user to click desired location & orientation for the robot to travel

+ nmea_socket_pub:
+  - reads GPS/GNSS sentence streams over specified TCP port, parsing GGA & GST sentences to both applicable GPS fix data, as well as a published covariance matrix
+    - covariance matrix updated in real-time, so the kalman filter fused data takes more or less accurate GPS data into account